bhofmei/jbplugin-screenshot/README.md

 This plugin includes support for the [StrandedPlotPlugin](https://github.com/bhofmei/jbplugin-strandedplot).
 Make sure the plugin ID<sup>1</sup> is `StrandedPlotPlugin`and the plugin is activated.

-For StrandedPlotPlugin v1.1.0, using SVG-based tracks in the screenshot is supported.
+For StrandedPlotPlugin v1.1.0+, using SVG-based tracks in the screenshot is supported.

+### Nucleotide Density Plugin
+Nucleotide Density Plugin was rebranded to [MotifDensityPlugin](https://github.com/bhofmei/jbplugin-motifdens).
+Download and use MotifDensityPlugin instead.

+Nucleotide Density tracks are still available for screenshots as a normal density track, however SVG-based screenshot tracks are no longer supported.

+### Motif Density Plugin
+This plugin includes support for the [MotifDensityPlugin](https://github.com/bhofmei/jbplugin-motifdens).
+Make sure the plugin ID<sup>1</sup> is `MotifDensityPlugin`and the plugin is activated.

+For MotifDensityPlugin v2.0.0+, using SVG-based tracks in the screenshot is supported.

 ### Wiggle SVG Plot Plugin
 For XYPlot and Density plots to be exported as SVG-based tracks, download and activate the [Wiggle SVG Plot Plugin](https://github.com/bhofmei/jbplugin-wigglesvg).